antononcube/Raku-WWW-OpenAI/README.md

 find-textual-answer($text, "Where is Titicaca?", llm => 'openai')
 ```
 ```
-# Titicaca is on the border of Bolivia and Peru in the Andes.
+# On the border of Bolivia and Peru.
 ```

 By default `find-textual-answer` tries to give short answers.